CyberBotX/TerrariaPixelArtHelper/README.md

 * Save and load functionality
 * Highlighting of blocks matching certain walls or colors
 * Showing the currently selected color of the wall and color combination for each pixel color
-* A throbber when loading images to prevent the UI from looking frozen
 * Tabbed interface to allow for multiple images to be loaded together
 * Some way to measure pixel distances
 * Possibly some way to show the original image